Lay3rLabs/wavs-hats/README.md

 **For Eligibility Checks:**
 - The eligibility component determines eligibility based on:
-  - Accounts starting with "0x1" are always eligible
-  - Other accounts are eligible if the current timestamp is even
+  - All accounts are eligible, the service hardcodes always returning true.
-  - Accounts ending with "5" are never in good standing

 **For Status Checks:**
 - The toggle component determines hat status based on:
-  - Hats with even IDs are always active
-  - Other hats are active if the current day is even
+  - All hats run with service should be toggled, the service hardcodes returning true.

 #### Troubleshooting